 There were other people hanging out here, where they will wait for the sunset.
 I looked through a scarily-dangerous gaping hole, took some photos from here, and promptly departed, determined to seek other vantage points where my safety will not be compromised.

 Looked to my right and saw the windmill… and people waiting at a higher point.
-So I went towards that direction.
+So I headed towards that direction.

 There were just two other people quietly waiting near where I stood.
-I sat down on a ledge, soaking in the tranquility, and waited patiently, watching the seawaves drifting slowly with the wind.
-It was half an hour to go for the sunset.
-Once in a while, people will walk by, but they will be quiet and respectful tourists, which made the experience a good memory.
+I sat down on a ledge, soaking in the tranquility, and waited patiently, watching the sea waves drift slowly in the wind.

 I didn’t want to break the peace and tranquility in the air, so I quietly set up my camera and used the remote control function via my phone for a self-shot, quietly.
 Voila!
-I got a photo despite travelling solo.
+I got a selfie despite traveling solo.

 Where else in the world have you watched your favorite sunsets?
 Share with me!